 "That's a good question.
 I think that sometimes there are some forces inside hamsters which they just cannot resist.
 Of course, you can try, but it certainly won't come out well," she shrugged with a smile.
-"It's the same with my craving for wisdom.
+"The same thing with my craving for wisdom.
 I was just born this way.
 I've always been interested in the things that others didn't like at all sometimes."